gbauzil02/Bauzil-IP-Frontend/README.md

 # Bauzil-IP-Frontend
-This project consists of a html/javascript frontend
+This project consists of a html/javascript frontend<br>
+When downloading files, do not remove html files from /template directory